 Briarwood Presbyterian Church, a 4,100-member megachurch located in suburban Birmingham, Alabama, has requested of that state’s legislature the ability to form its own police department.
 The model for that request is based on the university police departments at higher education facilities around the state.
 Briarwood operates a k-12 Christian School as well as Birmingham Theological Seminary.
-As of yesterday (February 21, 2017), the bill had been approved by the full Alabama state legislature and is awaiting the governor’s signature.
+As of yesterday (February 21, 2017), the bill had been introduced in both houses of the state legislature.

 Meanwhile, over the course of the past week, bomb threats were sent to 11 Jewish community centers and over 170 tombstones were toppled at Chesed Shel Emeth Cemetery in University City, a suburb of St Louis, Missouri.
 The president had twice refused to answer reporters’ questions regarding what he would do in response to anti-semitic violence.
 Then, yesterday, he finally made a statement: